f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 ..
 TIP::

-   In this lab, we have DNS Express zones defined, f5demolabs.com and badf5demolabs.com.
+   In this lab, we have two DNS Express zones defined, f5demolabs.com and badf5demolabs.com.
 The above queries validate we are able to resolve names from f5demolabs.com DNSX zone.

 - From the BIG-IP, Select Local Traffic >> Virtual Servers >> Statistics.
 Check statistics on the ``sec_irules_dns_udp`` and ``sec_irules_dns_tcp`` virtual servers.
 At this point, we are forcing any traffic to TCP listener, so all traffic should be hitting the udp virtual server.